JignashaVanara/corporate-portal/README.md

     Edit Profile Page:
         1. User can update profile through this page.
-        2. Correct firstname, lastname or username and click on edit button to make changes.
+        2. Correct first name, last name or username and click on edit button to make changes.
         3. If there is not any data update then click on cancel button you will be redirected to home page.

     Delete Account: